tdaylan/ephesos/docs/index.rst

 A large fraction of light sources in the sky is time-variable.
 Their variability contains valuable information about their nature.

-Ephesus photodynamically calculates the total brightness of a system of stars, compact objects, planets, and moons as a function of time.
+Ephesos photodynamically calculates the total brightness of a system of stars, compact objects, planets, and moons as a function of time.
 The stars can potentially have time-variability due to stellar magnetism in the form of spots, faculae, and flares.
 It can model photometric, radial velocity, and astrometric time-series data typically collected in astronomy.

-Ephesus derives its name from the ancient city of Ephesus on the western coast of Anatolia.
+Ephesos derives its name from the ancient city of Ephesos on the western coast of Anatolia.

 Usage
 ----
 .. code-block::
-    pip install ephesus
+    pip install ephesos
-    ephesus
+    ephesos

 Modeling a transiting hot Jupiter